Spin-Electric Coupling in Lead Halide Perovskites

-{\it Discussion.---} Now that we have established that the spin-electric coupling is essential to describe response of the material to electromagnetic fields, we argue that the Hamiltonian in Eq.~(\ref{eq:Hamiltonian}) is the only possible effective description of the system within our set of approximations.
-To this end, we fix basic symmetries of the system.
-For the considered CH$_3$NH$_3$PbBr$_3$, these are the cubic point group $O_h$ which includes inversion $\hat{I}$, and time-reversal symmetry $\hat{T}$:
+{\it Discussion.---} Now that we have established that the spin-electric coupling is essential to describe response of the material to electromagnetic fields, we relate the Hamiltonian in Eq~(\ref{eq:Hamiltonian}) to basic symmetries of the system.
+For the considered CH$_3$NH$_3$PbBr$_3$, these are the cubic point group $O_h$~\footnote{Note that here we are using the Sch{\"o}nflies notation; in the Hermann–Mauguin notation the point group would be $m3m$.} which includes inversion $\hat{I}$, and time-reversal symmetry~$\hat{T}$:

 where $\hat{K}$ is the complex conjugation operator.
-This set of symmetries is quite restrictive and it turns out that Eq.~(\ref{eq:Hamiltonian}), with $\epsilon({\bf k})$ and $Q_{\alpha}({\bf k})$ being even and odd functions of ${\bf k}$ respectively, is the most general form of a Hamiltonian acting on the basis in Eq.~(\ref{eq:states}) up to linear order in $\vec{E}$ and $\vec{B}$ (see also the companion paper~\cite{Volosniev2022}).
+This set of symmetries is quite restrictive and it turns out that Eq.~(\ref{eq:Hamiltonian}), with $\epsilon({\bf k})$ and $Q_{\alpha}({\bf k})$ being even and odd functions of ${\bf k}$ respectively, contains all basis coupling terms for the states of Eq.~(\ref{eq:states}) up to linear order in $\vec{E}$ and $\vec{B}$~\footnote{ Note that any product of the terms in Eq.~(\ref{eq:Hamiltonian}), e.g., $\tau_3\!\otimes\!\left[\vec{\sigma}\!\cdot\!\left(\vec{k}\!\times\!\vec{E}\right)\right]$, obey the required symmetries.
+Therefore, these terms could, in principle, be also added to the effective Hamiltonian.
+Being the products of the basis coupling terms, they do not lead to any new dependence of observables on the parameters of the system and are not important for our discussion.
+We leave their investigation to future studies, see also the companion paper~\cite{Volosniev2022}.}.

-Identification of the explicit form of $H$ is the central result of the theoretical part of this Letter.
+Identification of the explicit form of $H$ is the central theoretical result of this Letter.
 Below, we shall briefly discuss its physical implications.
-In the most simple situation with no external fields the electron dispersion near $k=0$ can be found by simply taking square of $H_k$:
+In the most simple situation with no external fields the electron dispersion near $k=0$ can be found by simply taking square of $H_k$ from Eq.~(\ref{eq:naive})

 The energy levels are doubly degenerate, and can be parametrized by the spin degree of freedom -- the direction of (quasi-)spin is determined by the direction of the momentum $\mathbf{k}$.
 The degeneracy is broken when external electric field $\vec{E}$ is applied.
 This can be seen by squaring the Hamiltonian with $B=0$: